 - Take lots of care when formulating your RRPs.
 Don’t just assume low prices are the best price policy across the board.
 Neither you nor your customers really want to deal with the pain and headache of a crude and often unhelpful pricing policy.

 - Underpricing is not the best way to introduce your products.
 You need to find a balance between customer price perception and internal profit goals.

 - People will think the product has no value and is even poor quality when they see a low price.
 The phrase “you get what you paid for” is applied here.

 - Underpricing can damage your brand.
 Once your brand is perceived in a certain way, it’s challenging to change that opinion and change your price positioning.

 - Customers are actually less concerned with the cost of a product than you think.
 They’re more interested in the benefits and value they can get from your product or service.
-IN many ways, customers only ask for discounts because your pricing and retail sales promotion strategies is reminding them to ask for them.
+In many ways, customers only ask for discounts because your pricing and retail sales promotion strategies are reminding them to ask for them.
 It’s time to get a pricing team to find the proper price for your products.
 Let’s make 2020 the year we stop underselling ourselves when we really don’t need to.